DonMVB/aws/AWS_Assoc_SAA_C02.md

  Example: Travel site.
 User wants deal of flight, hotel, car.
 Various EC2 servers can process the user request queue, get thier part of the answer, pass the answers back to web server.

 ## 5.2.
 SQS Key Details:
-- The point behind SQS is to decouple work across systems.
-This way, downstream services in a system can perform work when they are ready to rather than when upstream services feed them data.
+- SQS decouples work across systems.
+Downstream services in a system can perform work when they are ready to rather than when upstream services feed them data.
 - In a hypothetical AWS environment running without SQS, *Application A* would pass *Application B* data regardless if Application B was ready to receive the info.
 With SQS however, there is an intermediary step where the data is stored temporarily in a buffer.
 It waits there until Application B pulls the temporarily stored data.
 SQS is not a push-based service so it is necessary for SQS to work in tandem with another service that queries it for information.
 - There are two types of SQS queues; **standard** and **FIFO**.
 Standard queues may be received out of order based on message size or however else the SQS queues decide to optimize.
 FIFO queues guarantees that the order of messages that went into the queue is the same as the order of messages that leave it.
 - Standard SQS queues (the default) guarantee that a message is delivered at least once and because of this, it is possible on occasion that a message might be delivered more than once due to the asynchronous and highly distributed architecture.
 With standard queues, you have a nearly unlimited number of transactions per second.
 They provide best effort ordering.
 App needs to cope with out of order possibility, duplicate possibility.
 - FIFO SQS queues guarantee *exactly-once processing* and is limited to 300 transactions per second.
 Messages remain until processed.
 FIFO queues support multiple ordered message groups.
   - FIFO queues when batching can support up to 3,000 transactions per second, per API method (SendMessageBatch, ReceiveMessage, or DeleteMessageBatch).
 The 3000 transactions represent 300 API calls, each with a batch of 10 messages.
 - Messages in the queue can be kept there from one minute to 14 days and the default retention period is 4 days.
 - Visibility timeouts in SQS are the mechanism in which messages marked for delivery from the queue are given a timeframe to be fully received by a reader.
-This is done by temporarily making them invisible to other readers.
 If the message is not fully processed within the time limit, the message becomes visible again.
 This is another way in which messages can be duplicated.
 If you want to reduce the chance of duplication, increase the visibility timeout.
 - The visibility timeout maximum is 12 hours.
+Default is 30 seconds.
 - Always remember that the messages in the SQS queue will continue to exist even after the EC2 instance has processed it, until you delete that message.
 You have to ensure that you delete the message after processing to prevent the message from being received and processed again once the visibility timeout expires.
 - An SQS queue can contain an unlimited number of messages.
+The "backlog" is the number of messages in the queue.
+- Messages that were received from a queue by a consumer, but not yet deleted, are "in flight".
+Max is 120,000 in flight for standard, 20,000 for FIFO.
 - You cannot set a priority to the individual items in the SQS queue.
 If priority of messaging matters, create two separate SQS queues.
 The SQS queues for the priority message can be polled first by the EC2 Instances and once completed, the messages from the second queue can be processed next.
 - When you configure a single SNS topic and multipe SQS queues subscribe, it is called a Fan Out architecture (PPT.)